 Eminent Domain Overview

 American citizens enjoy the right to life, liberty, and property without unreasonable government interference.
 However, the government can, under certain circumstances, take property with or without permission.
-Read on to learn more about the government process of taking private property, known as eminent domain.
+Learn more about the process known as eminent domain.

 What Is Eminent Domain?

 Eminent domain is the government's power to take private land for public use.
 The power of eminent domain is defined by the "Takings Clause" of the Fifth Amendment to the U.S. Constitution.
 This clause is also applied to state and local governments through the Fourteenth Amendment to the Constitution.

 The Takings Clause does not give the government permission to take any land it wants.
 On the contrary, it limits the government's power.
 It requires that a taking can only occur if the land is being taken for "public use" and in exchange for "just compensation."